manchester city centre fountain

 Cheap Trains to Manchester

-Tip 1 If you can, book in advance for the cheapest tickets
+Tip 1 If you can, book in advance for cheap train tickets to Manchester

-To get the best price on trains to Manchester, book your journey early.
-Most operators release advance tickets up to 12 weeks before travel.
+Book your journey early to get the best price on trains.
+Most operators release advance tickets for direct routes up to 12 weeks before travel.
 Advance fares are in high demand, so the earlier you can book, the better.
 If you can't buy your ticket until the day of travel, advance fares may be available up to one hour before departure if they haven't sold out.

-Take in a match at Old Trafford or The Etihad Stadium, enjoy an exciting visit to Manchester Town Hall, or watch a play at the Royal Exchange Theatre.
-Manchester is an excellent destination with some of the UK's best attractions, ideal for families and groups of friends, and a popular place to travel on business.
+There are many Manchester Attractions worth visiting; take in a Premier League match at Old Trafford or The Etihad Stadium, enjoy an interesting visit to Manchester Art Gallery, or head into the city centre to watch a play at the Royal Exchange Theatre.
+The city centre is an excellent destination with some of the U.K.'s best attractions, ideal for families and groups of friends, and a popular place to travel on business.
+Attraction tickets can usually be bought in advance online.
+There are many more ideas of places worth visiting in Greater Manchester, too.

 Tip 2 Use a site that doesn't charge a booking fee

-Split My Fare doesn't charge any credit card or booking fees, we only deduct 10% of any saving made if you successfully split your ticket.
+Split My Fare doesn't charge any credit card or booking fees; we only deduct 15% of any savings made if you successfully split your ticket when looking for cheap train tickets to Manchester.
 If we don't find you a split ticker for your journey, you won't be charged any fee.
 Most other retailers charge booking fees, Trainline charge up to £1.50 on every ticket you book.

 Tip 3 If your train is delayed, claim a refund through Delay Repay

-Unfortunately, trains don't always arrive on time at the station.
-If your train is late, claim a full or partial refund on your tickets to Manchester with Delay Repay.
-Check with the Train Operating Company you travel with what their refund policy is, some operators offer compensation for any delay over 15 minutes.
-Make your claim for a refund with the operator directly.
+Unfortunately, trains don't always arrive at the station on time.
+If your service is late, claim a full or partial refund on your tickets to Manchester city centre with Delay Repay.
+Check with the Operating Company you travel with what their refund policy is; some operators offer compensation for any delay over 15 minutes, claim for a refund with the operator directly.

-Train ticket prices are based on demand, busier routes to busier stations in the city centre are likely to be more expensive.
-Find a cheap train ticket to Manchester by staying on a quieter, less direct route which may involve changes.
-If you depart your train just outside Manchester, you may make a more significant saving.
+Ticket prices are based on demand; busier routes to busier stations in the city centre are likely to be more expensive.
+When looking to find cheap train tickets to Manchester, it may be worth staying on a quieter, less direct route, which may involve changes.
+If you depart just outside Manchester, you may make a more significant saving.
+If you are looking for more flexibility on your travel, you can book flexible anytime tickets or other anytime fares.

 The Museum of Science & Industry is worth a visit if you've got kids.
 If you're looking for a good night out, The Printworks is a great place to go.